MyZenKey/shortener/README.md

 for example bitly.com and tinyurl.com.

-In this challenge you will be creating your own URL shortener with 2 front ends react and angular, springboot api and a redis as a database.
+In this challenge you will be creating your own URL shortener with 2 front ends react and angular, springboot api or express-js api and a redis as a database.
 The communications between the api's and the frontend applications must be encrypted.
 The messages must be encrypted at the sender and decrypted at the receiver.